awsdocs/amazon-rds-user-guide/doc_source/rds-custom.md

   If you manage your own on\-premises database, you can stage the database to RDS Custom as\-is\.
 After you familiarize yourself with the cloud environment, you can migrate your database to a fully managed Amazon RDS DB instance\.
 + Create your own automation\.

-  You can create, schedule, and execute custom automation scripts for reporting, management, or diagnostic tools\.
+  You can create, schedule, and run custom automation scripts for reporting, management, or diagnostic tools\.